-- After successful treatment for your heel pain, when you are pain free, your spur remains just as big.
+- After successful treatment for your heel pain, when you are pain-free, your spur remains just as big.

 What to do next if you have Heel Pain

 So, for the majority of people suffering heel pain, we believe that the spur has little relevance.
 Occasionally, the morphology of the spur (the bone shape) might be a more important factor.
 This does seem rare, based on the high rate of symptomatic relief achieved with proper treatment.
-What a well developed spur does tell us is that the problem is long standing.
+What a well-developed spur does tell us is that the problem is long-standing.

 Ultimately, we believe that it comes down to this.
 The pulling of the plantar fascia at the point of its bony insertion causes the pain.
-The pulling also causes bone response that grows the spur over time.
+The pulling also causes a bone response that grows the spur over time.
 The spur does not cause the pain.
-So, regardless of whether you do or don’t have a film X Ray Heel Spur, or whether an X Ray shows a spur or not, the early treatment is exactly the same.
+So, regardless of whether you do or don’t have a film X Ray Heel Spur, or whether an X-Ray shows a spur or not, the early treatment is exactly the same.

 Unless the condition is complicated in any other way or fails to get better as expected, the podiatrist won’t generally require x rays to investigate your heel pain.
 Indeed, pointless X Rays cost you and your community a lot of money and irradiate your body for no good reason.
 If your podiatrist ultimately decides that we do need further investigation of your heel pain, we usually like to be very specific about what images are taken – or request an ultrasound instead.
-X Ray and Ultrasound investigations are covered by Medicare when ordered by a podiatrist.
+X-Ray and Ultrasound investigations are covered by Medicare when ordered by a podiatrist.